 The path is little hard today.
 From Tharepati the path to Gosainkunda goes to the northwest.
 We descend towards Ghopte, after which the path goes quite “up and down” to Phedi through the Rhododendron forest.
 We spend the night in a lodge in Phedi.
 Day 08: Phedi – Laurrbina Pass (4610 meters) to Gosainkunda (4380 m)4-hours

 From Gosaikunda the path goes flat in the beginning then downhill to Sing Gompa.
-We gradually go down along steep cliffs and fantastic panoramic medow and eventually get back to the tree line.
+We gradually go down a long steep cliff and fantastic panoramic meadow and eventually get back to the tree line.
 Around the tree line Sing Gompa, we have in clear weather here magnificent view of Langtang Lirung, Manaslu and Peak 29, Annapurna.
 Sing Gompa is a small village with an old monastery and a cheese factory.
 This place is called Chandanbari as well.
 Day 10: Sing Gomba – Dhunche (1960 m) 3-4 hours

-A long journey (8 to 9 hours) with many villages on the way takes us from Dunche to Kathmandu,on the way we have lunch in Trishuli Bazar a small down in the bank of Trisuli River.
+A long journey (8 to 9 hours) with many villages on the way takes us from Dunche to Kathmandu, on the way we have lunch in Trishuli Bazar a small town in the bank of Trisuli River.
 Day 12: Rest/Shopping in Kathmandu or Bhaktapur (1401m) Sightseeing 3-4 hours

 Day 13: Departure from Kathmandu (1337m)